sgortz/python_fundamentals/CS50 py/README.md

 ## Interactive Mode

-Python supports interactive mode, we you can write code and immediately execute the code interactively.
-This is specially useful because sometimes you don't want to save lines of code, you're just looking for some answers.
+Python also supports __interactive mode__, where you can write code and immediately execute interactively.
+This is specially useful because sometimes you don't want to save lines of code, you're just looking for quick answers.
 To enable the interactive mode, you need to install Python locally on your computer and have access to the Terminal in order to open the Python IDE, with the command ```python```.
 To terminate the session, just type ```control + d```.

 ## Functions, arguments and side effects